 “I won’t put in a tax cut that will add to the deficit.
 I will not reduce the share paid by high income individuals,” Romney promised last night at the first of three presidential debates scheduled before the Nov.
 6 election.
 “My plan is not like anything that’s been tried before,” he said in response to Obama’s critique that he was just rehashing President George W. Bush’s policies.
 But the statement unintentionally reflected how little anyone other than Romney knows about its actual contents.

-Romney said he had simple criteria for determining which spending to cut: Is a program so critical it's worth borrowing from China to pay for it?
+Romney said he had simple criteria for determining which spending to cut: Is a given government program worth borrowing from China?
 That means no more subsides for PBS, a favorite GOP target but hardly the cause of the deficit.
 “I love Big Bird,” Romney told moderator Jim Lehrer, who hosts the NewsHour on PBS.
 “But I’m not going to keep spending money on things to borrow money from China to pay for it.”

 Both candidates agreed on the basic principles of ramping up domestic energy production, improving American schools and cutting corporate tax rates, even if they had slightly different approaches.
 For example, Obama noted that he would remove incentives for companies to move factories overseas, elements of the tax code that Romney—with his 25 years in business and background in private equity—claimed he did not know existed.